 First, we need to get on the same page.
-When we say “big hips,” what do we mean?
-Big compared to what?
-We’re not talking about how big your hips are in objective measurement.
+When we say “big, wide hips,” what do we mean?
+Big and wide compared to what?
+We’re not talking about how big your hips are in objective measurements.
 And we aren’t even talking about how big or wide your hips are compared to other women.

-When people talk about “big hips,” they’re usually intuitively talking about having wide hips compared to their waist.
+When women talk about “big hips,” they’re usually intuitively talking about having wide hips compared to their waist.

 Along with having strong shoulders, this contrast between waist and hip size creates the coveted “hourglass” body shape that women like Marilyn Monroe, Scarlett Johansson, Brigitte Bardot, and Beyoncé are famous for.
 But as you can see, Brigitte Bardot actually has a fairly slender structure overall, including fairly small hips.
 It’s just that they’re large compared to her even smaller waist.

 By this standard, a woman with a waist-to-hip ratio less or equal to 0.7 has wide hips.
 To figure out your own waist-to-hip ratio (WHR), start by measuring your waist circumference at its narrowest point and your hip circumference at its widest point, like so: